sakjacob/ScreenOs2Junos-Converter/README.md

 This code converts firewall configurations written for ScreenOs to Juniper OS

 ## Covered by conversion tool:
-* policies (manual intervention needed for predefined service groups)
 * applications
-* address
+* addresses
 * address sets/books
 * interfaces
+* policies (junos service groups detected but not converted, see manual-review output file)

 ## Beta:
 * zones (ping and traceroute lines enabled by default, other lines not converted)

 ## Not covered by conversion tool:
-* predfined service groups in policies.
-User will be notified of these lines
 * VPN
 * Routing instances